maketronica/maketronica.github.io/_posts/2015-11-16-calibrating-an-rfid-antenna.markdown

 comments: true
 image:
   teaser: teaser-rfid2.png
+  feature: teaser-rfid2.png
 categories: #These aren't tags.
 They make sub folders in the url (so then if you reorganized the categories, all the urls will change! (bad)).  need to figure out tags instead.
+seo_keywords: rfid antenna coil oscilliscope calibrate ID-3LA ID3LA arduino
+seo_description: How to calibrate a custom RFID antenna for the ID-3LA reader connected to an Arduino.

 ---

 If you have access to an oscilloscope, calibrating an RFID antenna is pretty easy.
 To find out how to make an RFID antenna first, see [my previous post]({% post_url 2015-11-10-making-an-rfid-antenna %}) on the subject.